 Dov Charney Net Worth

 As the stock plummeted, Dov never sold a single share.
-In June 2014 he was fired.
-In July 2014, Dov handed his remaining 47.2 million shares (roughly 27% of the outstanding stock) to a hedge fund called Standard General with the goal of combining forces to reclaim control of the company.
-Using his 47.2 million shares as collateral, Dov received a loan from Standard General so he could buy an even larger stake in American Apparel.
+In June 2014, he was suspended, and the following month, Dov handed his remaining 47.2 million shares (roughly 27% of the outstanding stock) to a hedge fund called Standard General with the goal of combining forces to reclaim control of the company.
+Using his 47.2 million shares as collateral, Charney received a loan from Standard General so he could buy an even larger stake in American Apparel.
 In December 2014, Dov announced that Standard General had double-crossed him on their deal.
-He further claimed that he is now worth less than $100,000 and is sleeping on a friend's couch.
+He also claimed at the time that he was worth less than $100,000 and was sleeping on a friend's couch.

 |Date of Birth:||1969-01-31|